 - Stir in spices and sauté for another minute.
 Return chicken.

 - Add tomatoes and beans (including bean liquid) and bring to a quick boil.
 Reduce heat to medium-low and simmer for 30 minutes.

-- DO stir the chili mixture gently a few times as it simmers using a wooden spoon.
-Make sure to scrape the bottom, so the chicken and beans do not burn.
+- Stir the chili mixture gently as it simmers using a wooden spoon.
+Make sure to scrape the bottom so the chicken and beans do not burn.

-Of course, Chili is never complete without a generous helping of your favorite toppings!
+Of course, Chili is never complete without the generous helping of your favorite toppings!

-Add a dollop of sour cream, shredded cheddar cheese, and fresh cilantro right before serving.
+Add a dollop of sour cream, shredded cheddar cheese, and fresh cilantro before serving.

 Pair it with crunchy tortilla chips or a simple salad like a chopped Tomato Salad.

 I recommend doubling this recipe!
 This is not only helpful when feeding a large crowd, but leftover Chicken Chili is something else!

 You can easily store the leftovers in an airtight container in the fridge for up to 4 days.

 I swear they taste even better every time I reheat them.